You can’t run a successful startup on gut instinct alone.

 It might seem tedious to calculate your monthly active users at the beginning of every month.
 But if that number suddenly takes a sharp drop, you’ll spot a problem in real time rather than waiting until it impacts your income.

 These numbers don’t need to live on your desktop all the time, either.
 Some of them are things you want to check every few days, and others you might calculate once per quarter.
+That's why it's important to create a startup metrics dashboard.

 You might not fully understand all the data points you read about in this article, and that’s okay.
 You’ll learn as you go.
 In the meantime, bookmark this article to use as a reference.